About Andrew

 Where people are kind enough to have me, I also moonlight as an academic.
 I’ve presented research at international conferences in Paris and Delhi, and taught at institutions including SOAS, King’s College London and Queen Mary, University of London.

 In 2014, I was a visiting fellow at the Department for English and Comparative Literary Studies at the University of Warwick.
-I was an honorary fellow in the English department of Birkbeck, University of London from 2014–21.
+I was an honorary fellow in the English department of Birkbeck, University of London from 2014 to 2021.

 >> Read more about my speaking and teaching work